Add the Element to Post/Page

 The “Pricing Table Element” will give you a quick and easy way of adding a pricing table to your website.

-First, look for the element in the sidebar, then, drag and drop it to your page.
+First, look for the element in the sidebar:

-The pricing table that will appear has a default template and structure.
+Drag and drop it to your page and the pricing table will appear with a default template and structure.
 Here is an example of it:

-These options will allow you to change the template of your pricing table anytime.
-In order to do this, click anywhere on the field next to the “ Template” button:
+This option will allow you to change the template of your pricing table anytime:

 A pop-up window will open, containing multiple templates you can choose from: